Comments Off on Kansas City Startup: Growing Gratitude Say Thanks With A Video0LikeLike 2,165

 We got a chance to talk with Derek Kean one of the two co-founders of Truckily.
 Check out that interview below.

-Kauffman Foundation Backs Silicon Prairie News
+Comments Off on Kauffman Foundation Backs Silicon Prairie News0LikeLike 1,486

 A big congratulations goes out to Jeff Slobotski and the team at Silicon Prairie News.
 Since 2008 SPN has been serving the high growth tech and startup community in the midwest with a concentration in a triangle between Kansas City, Des Moines and Omaha Nebraska.
 In addition to providing great news coverage for startups and entrepreneurs in the region, SPN has either hosted, sponsored or covered all of the major events in the region.